Pollinator-Commons/project_template/README.md

 - Use R Markdown or similar tools for documenting analyses that require detailed explanations and results.

 ### Managing Dependencies with `packages.R`
-- A script template called `packages.R` is included in the repository for managing required packages.
+- A script template called `packages.R` is included in the `scripts/utilities/` directory, and can be used for managing required packages.
 - Use `packages.R` to install all the necessary packages for running your scripts.
 Add or remove package installation commands as needed for your project.
 - To load packages, use `library()` calls in your individual scripts to load all required packages at the very beginning of each file.
 This ensures that dependencies are loaded before executing the rest of the code.